SBSoftwareDev/palindrome-validator/README.md

 # Palindrome Validator

-This program is designed to validate a palindrome, that is to see if a string reads the same forwards as backwards.
-Taking a normal sentence as a string variable, I'm able to work with any sort of punctuation or whitespace (by work with, I mean absolutely ignore).
+This program is designed to validate a palindrome, that is to see if a string reads the same *forwards* as *backwards*.
+Taking a normal sentence as a string variable, I'm able to work with any sort of **punctuation** or **whitespace** (by work with, I mean absolutely *ignore*).
 A common theme with a lot of these small code snippets is that they're neat to look at and mess around with, however most have little bearing outside of their novelty.
 Maybe I'm just getting my repository count up?
 Either way, win for me, win for the viewer (assuming you don't think this is a dull write up).

 ## My Implementation